hyurl/sfn/docs/v06x/en-US/session.md

 [express-session](https://www.npmjs.com/package/express-session) had told you, you must have a look at this module if you're not familiar with it.

-In the HTTP end, the session will be automatically saved when the response channel is closed, but in the WebSocket end, for efficiency concerns, the framework won't save the the session automatically, you must do it yourself, just like this:
+In the HTTP end, the session will be automatically saved when the response channel is closed, but in the WebSocket end, for efficiency concerns, the framework won't save the session automatically, you must do it yourself, just like this:

 ```typescript